Flaurenss/CrossTemplate/README.md

 ## Deployment

-In order to deploy the solution install the apk attached or generate a new one through this project.
+In order to deploy the solution you can test through vs or feel free to generate a new apk.
-(iOS project ins't attached due that I was unable to test the application for iOS; if it's needed please make me know and I will attached as soon as possible.
+(iOS project isn't attached due that I was unable to test the application for iOS; if it's needed please make me know and I will attached as soon as possible.

 ## Built With